miriamwanjo/Disaster-Response-Pipeline-NLP-/README.md

-# Disaster Response Pipeline Project
+# Disaster Response Pipeline Project - NLP & ML Pipeline

 ### Project Overview
 This project applied a broad range of data engineering skills to analyze disaster data provided by Figure Eight.
 The dataset contains real messages sent during a disaster event and the premise of the project was to build a model for an API that can classify the messages.
 Some of the notable skills applied include: